Mmabore-Molaba/alx-system_engineering-devops/0x02-shell_redirections/README.md

 Script 18- Display all lines of the file /etc/ssh/sshd_config starting with a letter.
 Script 19- Replace all characters A and c from input to Z and e respectively Script 20- Create a script that removes all letters c and C from input.
+Script 21- Write a script that reverse its input.